phl3b/hevyconnect/README.md

 A Next.js application that converts Hevy CSV workout files to Garmin FIT format, allowing you to seamlessly sync your strength training workouts from Hevy to Garmin Connect.

+By default all exercises are mapped between Hevy and Garmin FIT file format.
+Checkout the file: `public/exercise-lookup-table.json`.
+Garmin does not allow free-format text as Exercise names, so they need to be mapped using this file.
+If the mapping doesn't exist, it will try and use Fuzzy matching to map the right exercise, but best to set the mapping in the file.

 ## Features

 - Drag & drop CSV file upload